-- ☐ If a food is not on your Recommended Foods Chart, either do not eat it, or greatly limit its intake to only once in awhile - ☐ If you're a vegetarian, use your Recommended Foods as listed, but substitute beans and other legumes for flesh foods - ☐ Eat a wide variety of foods from your recommended list - Eat different foods every day - $\hfill \square$ Eat only whole, natural foods, organic when possible
+- ☐ This is a "Balanced" diet.
+You need to eat a wide variety of foods.
+It is important to eat daily from both food charts, taking care not to eat predominantly from one list or the other - ☐ If you're a vegetarian, use your Recommended Foods as listed, but substitute beans and other legumes for flesh foods - Total wide veriety of foods from your recommended in - $\hfill \square$ Eat a wide variety of foods from your recommended list - ☐ Eat different foods every day - □ Eat only whole, natural foods, organic when possible Instructions - ☐ Drink 3 cups of water upon arising, 1st thing in the morning - □ Follow a daily, regular meal schedule □ Eat at least 3 meals a day - ☐ Eat at the same times each day - ☐ Snack if necessary between meals - □ Always try to eat before you get hungry in order to maintain your blood sugar levels

-Instructions

-- ☐ Drink 3 cups of water upon arising, 1st thing in the morning

-- ☐ Follow a daily, regular meal schedule

-- ☐ Eat at least 3 meals a day

-- ☐ Eat at the same times each day

-- ☐ Snack if necessary between meals

-- □ Always try to eat before you get hungry in order to maintain your blood sugar levels